redLoneWolf/Netizen-Editor/README.md

  A social network for Meme Creators

 ## Features
--Add Text
+- Add Text
--Add Image
+- Add Image
--Brush Draw
+- Brush Draw
--Crop
+- Crop
--Rotate And Flip
+- Rotate And Flip
--Can use external fonts
+- Can use external fonts